colbyj/bride-of-frankensystem/docs/getting_started/installation.rst

 Step 1: Install Python
 ----------------------

 BOFS requires Python 3.9 or newer.
+The commands in this guide are typed into a terminal — a text window where you type a command and press Enter to run it.
 Check what's already installed:

 - **Windows**: Open Command Prompt (search "cmd") and run ``python --version``.
 - **Mac/Linux**: Open Terminal and run ``python3 --version``.